dochne/google-authenticator/README.md

 # GoogleAuthenticator

+## Author's note
+Although this library is not deprecated by any means and should continue to work well, since the release of this library other projects have implemented this in a non-terrible style and have gained reasonable traction.

+Before you implement this, consider whether [otphp](https://github.com/Spomky-Labs/otphp) may suit your use case.

 ## Introduction
 2 factor authentication is pretty awesome.
 Far too many people use the same password for multiple things, and sometimes it's nice to actually have a secure application.